 - Mainstage Speakers: If you have any quesitons, please contact Leah Deppert at email@example.com.

-- The confernece will take place Sunday, October 13-Wednesday, October 16 at the Newport Beach Mariott Hotel & Spa.
+- The conference will take place Sunday, October 11-Wednesday, October 14 at the Loews Vanderbilt Hotel.

 - Registration is now open.
 Breakout speakers, you receive $100 off your registration.
 Please contact Amy Bouvier for the code.
+If you are in charge of registering multiple breakout speakers, you will need to register each speaker one at a time to receive the $100 discount.
 Mainstage speakers, Leah Deppert will register you.

 What to Bring:

 - Please bring your own lap tops, as well as a copy of your slides on a USB.
 A projector and screen will be provided.
 If you have a Mac computer, please bring your own adapter.

 - Wi-Fi will be provided in the meeting space (general session, exhibit and breakout space); however, we advise presenters to store video clips and presentation slides on your device or USB if they wish to use them during presentations.

 - Business cards and any materials that you need for your presentation (i.e. markers, pens, sticky notes, etc.)